Find a Job You Really Want In

 Amount Per Person: $1,420

-Now For The States That Received The Least
+The States That Received the Least

-The States That Received The Least In PPP Funds
+The States That Received the Least in PPP Funds

 - West Virginia